Tymotex/InkMemories/README.md

 - This project uses [pre-commit](https://pre-commit.com) for Git hooks.
 In this project, pre-commit will execute `autopep8` to format the Python code to conform to PEP 8.
     Add to setup instructions: `pre-commit install`.

+- Button presses:
+    - A - refresh the image on the pi to a random one.
+    - B - unused.
+    - C - unused.
+    - D - shut down the pi

+- This project needs to be run with root privileges in order to headlessly shut down the Pi.
+Without root privileges, the process will prompt for a password.